-With significant advances in medical technology, coupled with a growing population and better life expectancy, Heath care, Aged care and Lifesciences in Australia is strong, with growth expected to continue.
+With significant advances in medical technology, coupled with a growing population and better life expectancy, the Australian health & community sector is strong, with growth expected to continue.

-With this comes a raft of legal issues: acquisition and development of the right sites, financing arrangements and capital raising, acquisitions of existing facilities, drafting effective commercial agreements and taking the right approach to tax for your organisation.
+With this comes a raft of legal issues including: regulatory advice, incorporation, corporate and commercial advice (including mergers and acquisitions), real property and infrastructure advice (including acquisition and development of the right sites), financing arrangements and capital raising, , drafting effective commercial agreements and taking the right approach to tax for your organisation.

-In particular, people are at the centre of the health and community sector – whether they are the senior citizens, the sick or the vulnerable, or the staff and carers who help keep the sector running.
+In particular, people are at the centre of the health and community sector – whether they are the senior citizens, the disabled, the sick or the vulnerable, or the staff and carers who assist them.
 For management, it is vital that employment and industrial relations issues are dealt with in a way that recognises the nuances of the sector and balances the needs of all concerned.

-Hall & Wilcox is a trusted advisor to health and aged care providers, medical practitioners, health associations, health insurers, research organisations, clinics and hospitals, both for-profit and not-for-profit.
+Hall & Wilcox is a trusted advisor to health and aged care providers, medical practitioners, industry associations, health insurers, research organisations, clinics and hospitals, government and both for-profit and not-for-profit.

 Mergers and acquisitions, corporate advisory and board advice, compliance with the Corporations Act and capital raising.